 Thomas J. Ali, Esquire manages the firm’s Personal Injury and Criminal Law Divisions.
 He was born on October 26, 1958 in Elizabeth, New Jersey.
 Mr. Ali and his family moved to the Delray Beach, Florida area in approximately 1973.
 He graduated from Delray Beach Atlantic High School in 1976.
 Mr. Ali obtained his Bachelor of Arts Degree from the University of Florida in 1980.
 He was a member of Sigma Alpha Esplison Fraternity, Florida Upsilon Chapter.
 Mr. Ali received his Juris Doctorate from University of Florida College of Law in 1983.
 Upon graduation, Mr. Ali served as Law Clerk to the Honorable Jack R. Schoonover, Second District Court Appeal.
 He next served as an Assistant Public Defender for the Tenth Judicial Circuit, defending major felony and criminal charges.
 Mr. Ali is an active member of the Florida Justice Association and the Palm Beach County Bar Association.
 He is an extraordinarily experienced trial attorney having tried many cases to jury verdict.
 Mr. Ali served as both a member and Chairman of the Fifteenth Judicial Circuit Attorney Disciplinary Committee.
 Mr. Ali is actively involved in local youth sports and volunteer organizations.
-He is a communicant of St. Patrick’s Church in Palm Beach Gardens, Florida, where he lives with his wife of twenty-seven years, Mary Beth, and their four (4) children.
-Mr. Ali’s hobbies include tennis, basketball, physical fitness and watching his two (2) youngest children play travel-all star baseball.
+He is a communicant of St. Patrick’s Church in Palm Beach Gardens, Florida, where he lives with his wife of thirty years, Mary Beth, and their four (4) children, aged 16 through 26.

-Throughout his twenty-eight (28) year legal career Mr. Ali has handled various trial matters at the County Court, Circuit Court, and Administrative levels on a non-jury and jury basis.
+Throughout his thirty-three (33) year legal career Mr. Ali has handled various trial matters at the County Court, Circuit Court, and Administrative levels on a non-jury and jury basis.
 He has participated in dozens of appellate matters, many resulting in significant decisions from Florida Appellate Courts.
 Below is a summary of some of Mr. Ali’s reported cases:

 Guncheon v.
 The Town Council of North Palm Beach, 1 FLW Supp.
 5 (August 10, 1992).
 (Involved a successful challenge to the Village of North Palm Beach Code Enforcement Board concerning the construction of a gazebo in a resident’s yard).